Smira87/Loop_Finder/README.md

-A py script thst finds all loops in a undirected graph.
+A py script thst finds all loops in example undirected graph.

 Used frameworks: Numpy.